Accounting Conservation Framework

 (retained earnings)

-Fourth, and most subtly, the coordinate systems differ in dimensionality and topology.
+The coordinate systems differ in dimensionality and topology, yet the continuity equation (1.1) holds universally because it is a local statement about infinitesimal volume elements (or their discrete analogues).
 Physics uses continuous three-dimensional Euclidean space $(x, y, z)$ plus time.
-Biology often uses two-dimensional spatial domains (e.g., latitude-longitude on Earth's surface) plus time.
-Network theory uses discrete graph topology (nodes and edges) plus time.
+Biology uses two-dimensional spatial domains (latitude-longitude) plus time.
+Networks use discrete graph topology (nodes and edges) plus time.
 Accounting uses discrete entity labels plus time.
-Despite these topological differences, the continuity equation with source terms (1.1) holds in all cases because it is a local statement about infinitesimal volume elements (or their discrete analogues).
-The divergence operator $\nabla \cdot$ adapts to the coordinate system: in Cartesian coordinates it is $\partial/\partial x + \partial/\partial y + \partial/\partial z$; on a graph it becomes a sum over adjacent nodes; in accounting it becomes differences across entity boundaries.
+The divergence operator $\nabla \cdot$ adapts seamlessly: in Cartesian coordinates it becomes $\partial/\partial x + \partial/\partial y + \partial/\partial z$; on a graph it becomes a sum over adjacent nodes; in accounting it becomes differences across entity boundaries.
+This adaptability demonstrates that the continuity equation is truly coordinate-independent.

-Fifth, the source term $S$ generalizes conservation to allow creation/destruction of the quantity, but this does not undermine the universality of (1.1)—it merely shifts what we mean by "the stock variable satisfying discrete continuity."
-In biology, for example, if we define $\rho$ as organism count (not biomass), then births and deaths act as sources and sinks.
-But if we instead define $\rho$ as total mass (organisms plus their environment), conservation is restored with $S = 0$.
-Similarly, in accounting, if equity issuance is treated as a source, conservation holds for "original equity"; if issuance is included in the definition of equity, conservation holds for "total equity."
-The choice of accounting boundary determines whether $S = 0$ or $S \neq 0$, but the form of the equation remains (1.1) or (1.4).
+The source term $S$ extends conservation to systems with creation/destruction mechanisms.
+Far from undermining the universality of (1.1), sources and sinks reveal how boundary choices shape what we conserve.
+In biology, if we define $\rho$ as organism count, then births and deaths act as sources and sinks.
+If we instead define $\rho$ as total mass (organisms plus environment), conservation is restored with $S = 0$.
+Similarly, in accounting, if equity issuance is treated as a source, conservation holds for "original equity"; if issuance is included in equity, conservation holds for "total equity including new capital."
+The choice of accounting boundary determines whether $S = 0$ or $S \neq 0$, but the form of the equation remains invariant.

 Sixth, the typical partial differential equations (PDEs) shown in the last row of Table 2.1 are derived from (1.1) by specifying the functional form of $\mathbf{J}$.
 In physics, Fick's law $\mathbf{J} = -D \nabla \rho$ (diffusion) leads to the heat/diffusion equation.
 In biology, adding a logistic source term leads to the Fisher-KPP equation.
 In networks, specifying routing rules gives graph dynamical systems.
 In accounting, defining $\mathbf{J}$ as earnings minus dividends leads to the retained earnings equation.
 All of these are special cases of (1.1), obtained by choosing particular constitutive relations for $\mathbf{J}$.